 Development and implementation of an appropriate curriculum

-Provision for the safety, welfare, and care of students while they are attending school
+Provision for the safety, welfare, and care of the students while they are attending school

 Management of the physical facilities of the school